 The Constitution sets out the processes for how the Council considers issues and makes decisions.
 Its key purpose is to enable good quality decision making.
 It is a living document which means it is regularly updated and developed to reflect changes in legislation and the way we organise ourselves and do things.
-A detailed review of the Constitution took place in 2018/19.
-There is now an annual review which is reported to Council.
+A detailed review of the Constitution took place in 2018/19 and updates since.
+There is now an annual review which is reported to Council and a further fuller review is due to take place in 2022/23.